-Our law firm has filed a lawsuit against Costco Wholesale Corporation and Taylor Fresh Foods, Inc. (“Taylor Farms”) for a client who contracted an E. coli infection after eating “Costco Rotisserie Chicken Salad” made with a celery and onion blend made and distributed by Taylor Farms.
-The suit (not a class action) was filed by attorneys Ryan Osterholm and Brendan Flaherty in the United States District Court for the District of Montana (Case No. ).
+Our law firm has filed a lawsuit against Costco Wholesale Corporation and Taylor Fresh Foods, Inc. (“Taylor Farms”) for a client who contracted an E. coli infection after eating “Costco Rotisserie Chicken Salad” made with celery and onion blend made and distributed by Taylor Farms.
+The suit (not a class action) was filed by the food safety attorneys at Pritzker Hageman law firm in the United States District Court for the District of Montana.

-“Through this case we hope to shed light on where, when, and how celery contaminated with deadly E. coli bacteria reached so many consumers,” said Brendan.
+“Through this case, we hope to shed light on where, when, and how celery contaminated with deadly E. coli bacteria reached so many consumers,” said our legal team.
 “Our hope is this and other cases we are handling will help stop this from happening again.”

 The Facts of the Case

 On October 18, 2015, Plaintiff purchased a Costco Rotisserie Chicken Salad from the Costco Wholesale store in Bozeman, Montana.
 The lawsuit alleges the salad purchased by Plaintiff was manufactured by Costco using a Taylor Farms celery product.